sharkfin777/deep_learning_with_pytorch/README.md

 # deep_learning_with_pytorch
-This is a series of notebooks that i made while learning pytorch (Udacity Bertelsmann tech Ai Scholarship)
+This is a series of notebooks that i made while learning pytorch (Udacity Bertelsmann tech AI Scholarship)